Paul Lekakis: Personal life

 Lekakis is gay.
 He tested positive for HIV around 1989, though he did not make this widely known until the 1990s.
 In recent years, he has played HIV-positive characters in several of his film appearances and has spoken out publicly on HIV-related issues.
 In 2000, Lekakis appeared on the cover of the February issue of POZ magazine, where he also gave an interview, relating, among other reminiscences, his time as a male prostitute in West Hollywood between 1994 and 1997, and in the interview admitted to intentionally exposing his escort johns to HIV.
-Lekakis says in the article "he had unprotected sex with clients (as a male escort) whom he did not inform of his HIV status.
-He also admits to lying to clients about his status and then having unprotected sex with them".
+Lekakis said in the article "he had unprotected sex with clients (as a male escort) whom he did not inform of his HIV status.
+He also admitted to lying to clients about his status and then having unprotected sex with them".
 He eventually "joined a 12-step group and quit drinking, doing drugs and turning tricks".

-He lives in the Los Angeles area.
-In a video interview, Ben Patrick Johnson referred to Lekakis as "my neighbor".
+Lekakis currently lives in West Hollywood, CA.